 As well as recording my travels around various stadia, the general idea of this blog is to report on the availability (or not) of good ale and pescatarian food at or in the vicinity of grounds.
 The lack of vegetarian fayre in particular often leads me to believe I must be the only veggie (or pesky even) in football, otherwise there’d surely be a national outcry.
-The beer situation is marginally better, and I’d say that one in two grounds normally has at least a bottled ale on offer.
+The beer situation is only marginally better, although I’d say that one in two grounds normally has at least a bottled British ale on offer.

 A bit about me – I went to my first match (at Filbert Street, Leicester) with my father in 1965 and followed Leicester for ten years.
 I always say they were ‘my dad’s team’ and when I got itchy feet (and a car) I started what I call my first tour of new grounds (1976/77), during which I went to the City Ground for the first time and got the Forest bug.
 They’ve been ‘my team’ ever since.